fenril058/elispxmp/README.md

 # elispxmp.el

-It provides automatic annotation of Emacs Lisp code with evaluation results.
+It provides automatic annotation of Emacs Lisp and Scheme code with evaluation results.
 The main function `elispxmp` processes the selected region or the entire buffer, evaluates the expressions, and annotates the code with the results.
 It also includes a